Trivial Pursuit (American game show): Audience game

-Interactive Components
+Interactive components

 The show launched a series of "interactive" games called playbreaks, all produced by Martindale and his associates.
 Originally, ten "Trivial Pursuit" playbreaks were interspersed throughout FAM's game show block.
 Three of them were during Trivial Pursuit: The Interactive Game and one was during Trivial Pursuit: The Classic Game.

-A question would be shown on the screen, along with four choices, and the answer would be revealed 10 seconds later.
-Home viewers were given an opportunity to call a special 1–900 number ($4.98 per call) and play a "TP: Interactive Game" typed, using a slightly modified scoring system, and players answered by using their touch-tone telephone.
+During playbreaks, a question is shown on screen with four choices, and the answer is revealed 10 seconds later.
+During its original run, home viewers were given an opportunity to call a special 1–900 number ($4.98 per call) and play a "TP: Interactive Game", using a slightly modified scoring system, and players answered by using their touch-tone telephone.
 The winner of each "playbreak" won a prize and competed on Friday in a playoff game against the other winners for a vacation.
 The ad would last about 100 seconds, as seen by an on-screen clock (even though the clock read ":99" as it faded in).

 On New Year's Day 1994, all of the weekly playoff winners up to that point were given the opportunity to compete in a "Tournament of Champions"-style grand playoff for a 1994 Ford Explorer, which aired in between a Trivial Pursuit marathon FAM was running that day.
 The winner of the Ford Explorer was Alisa Standow.

 Trivial Pursuit proved popular in its initial airing during the summer of 1993, as The Family Channel's ratings vastly increased during the 12:30–1:00 pm time slot.
 MTM Entertainment, an independent distribution company owned by the network's parent organization, International Family Entertainment, planned to syndicate a new version of the show to local stations for the 1994–1995 season.
 The plan was to produce 130 new episodes and air them along with the 130 episodes already taped for The Family Channel.
 However, efforts to interest local stations were largely unsuccessful, and the syndicated version never materialized.

 Other interactive games aired on the network – a board-game adaptation of Boggle, the list-oriented Shuffle, and an adaptation of the newspaper game Jumble.
-Trivial Pursuit: The Interactive Game was cancelled on March 4, 1994 to make way for Boggle and Shuffle, only to return on September 7 and be cancelled again on December 30, along with the entire interactive game block.
-However, reruns of Trivial Pursuit: The Classic Game continued with no interactive playbreaks until July 21, 1995.